United Arab Emirates occupation of Socotra

 On 30 April 2018, the United Arab Emirates (UAE) deployed more than a hundred troops with artillery and armored vehicles to the Yemeni archipelago of Socotra in the Guardafui Channel without prior coordination with the Yemeni government, causing the relations of the two countries to deteriorate.
 The initial deployment consisted of UAE military aircraft carrying more than fifty UAE soldiers and two armored vehicles, followed by two more aircraft carrying more soldiers, tanks and other armored vehicles.
-Al Jazeera reported that shortly after landing, UAE forces dismissed Yemeni soldiers stationed at administrative installations such as Socotra Airport and seaports until further notice, and the flag of the United Arab Emirates was raised above at official government buildings in Hadibu.
+Al Jazeera reported that shortly after landing, UAE forces dismissed Yemeni soldiers stationed at administrative installations such as Socotra Airport and seaports until further notice, and the flag of the United Arab Emirates was raised above official government buildings in Hadibu.
 On 14 May an agreement was reached between the UAE and Yemen which saw Yemen regain administrative control and Saudi Arabian troops also being deployed to the island.

 Background

 Since 2000, UAE humanitarian organizations such as Emirates Red Crescent have played an active role in Socotra.
 The organization provided relief and aid in March 2000 after major floods damaged buildings and agriculture.
 In a 2003 US diplomatic cable, Iranian companies were also noted to have completed several projects in Yemen, including building the Socotra airport strip.

 In early November 2015, two tropical cyclones – Chapala and Megh – struck the Socotra archipelago, causing severe damages to the main island's infrastructure, homes, roads, and power.
 Due to the collective impacts of Chapala and Megh, the United Arab Emirates sent an aid ship and plane, carrying tons of food, blankets and tents, and barrels of food.

 In 2016, the UAE increased supplies delivered to Socotra which had been neglected due to pressing mainland concerns during the ongoing conflict.
 In October 2016, the 31st cargo aircraft landed in Socotra Airport containing two tons of aid.
 At that time, the UAE also illegally established a military base on the island as a part of the Saudi Arabian–led intervention.

-In 2017, Emirati troops had already been deployed on the island as a part of the Saudi Arabian–led intervention, some Yemeni political factions accused the UAE of attempting to occupy Socotra and looting and ravaging the flora of the island.
+In 2017, Emirati troops had already been deployed on the island as a part of the Saudi Arabian–led intervention, and some Yemeni political factions accused the UAE of attempting to occupy Socotra and looting and ravaging the flora of the island.